PACHACAMAK

 FOUNDER

-CARMEN EDITH PACHACAMAC FREEZECarmen Edith Freeze was born Carmen Edith Pachacama-Pachacama in Quito, the capital of the Republic of Ecuador, in South America where the latitude is almost 00° 00’ 00”, a place full of traditions, magic and love.
-Her family name, Pachacama, derives from Pachacamak, the name of the pre-Inca creator god of the indigenous people of what is today Peru.
-The temple of Pachacamak was in the valley south of the present city of Lima, Peru.
-Pacha translates as “the world,” while camak is thought to mean either “creator”or “animator.”
-The cult of Pachacamak was eventually adopted into the Inca cult of the sun.
-In Inca mythology, the creator was also called Pachayachachik, meaning the “Teacher of the World.”
-Pachayachachik was sometimes represented as the demi-god son of the creator or as a human being with miraculous powers who, as the culture hero of the people, was responsible for bringing humans the arts of civilization following the mythological flood and the creation or recreation of humankind.
+CARMEN EDITH PACHACAMAC FREEZECarmen Edith Freeze was born Carmen Edith Pachacama-Pachacama in Quito, the capital of Ecuador, South America, where the latitude is nearly 00° 00’ 00”—a place rich in traditions, magic, and love.
+Her family name, Pachacama, originates from Pachacamak, the name of the pre-Inca spirit leader god of the Indigenous people of what is now Peru.
+The Temple of Pachacamak was located in the valley south of present-day Lima, Peru.
+Pacha translates as “the world,” while camak is thought to mean either “spirit” or “animator.”
+The knowledge of Pachacamak was later integrated into Inca beliefs about the sun.
+In Inca tradition, the spirit leader was also called Pachayachachik, meaning “Teacher of the World.”
+Pachayachachik was sometimes depicted as the son of the spirit leader or as a human with miraculous powers who, as a cultural hero, was responsible for bringing humanity the arts of civilization following the mythological flood and the creation or recreation of humankind.

 Board of Directors